Chicken salad from the deli counter at Fareway grocery stores is linked to a deadly outbreak of Salmonella food poisoning in 8 states.

 Chicken Salad Salmonella Outbreak

-The outbreak of Salmonella from chicken salad has sickened another 105 people, bringing the total number of illnesses to 170 people in 7 states, since the last announcement from the U.S. Centers for Disease Control and Prevention (CDC) on February 22.
+The outbreak of Salmonella from chicken salad has sickened another 265 people in 8 states, including 95 people who were hospitalized and 1 person who died in Iowa, according to an announcement from the U.S. Centers for Disease Control and Prevention (CDC) on April 6, 2018.

 “CDC recommends that people do not eat recalled chicken salad.
 Throw it away or return it to the place of purchase.
 This investigation is ongoing and we will provide updates when more information is available.”